 - To go to Mo Chit Bus Station – book the Nattakan Bus from Siem Reap to Mo Chit Bus Station

-- To go to Khao San Road – book the Giant Ibis Bus from Siem Reap to Khao San Road, Bangkok
+- For Khao San Road – book the Giant Ibis Bus from Siem Reap to Khao San Road, Bangkok

 - To go to Pratunam Market (near the Platinum Fashion Mall – book the Virak Buntham Bus from Siem Reap to Pratunam Market.